sdemicco/Challenge-_Wine_Clustering/README.md

 2. Clustering Analysis: Unsupervised clustering using K-means revealed three distinct clusters, confirmed by hierarchical clustering.
 Each cluster exhibited unique properties, notably varying in alcohol, phenols, flavonoids, and color intensity.

 3. Insights
 Exploring color intensity revealed its primary correlation with alcohol in the overall dataset.
-However, cluster analysis uncovered unique patterns, with Cluster 0 showing a strong correlation with phenols (especially flavonoids), Cluster 1 following a similar trend, and Cluster 2 correlating strongly with Proanthocyanins.
+However, cluster analysis uncovered unique patterns, with Cluster 0 showing a strong correlation with phenols (especially flavanoids), Cluster 1 following a similar trend, and Cluster 2 correlating strongly with Proanthocyanins.

 In summary, this project successfully unveiled hidden profiles within wine data, offering valuable insights into the dataset's relationships and patterns.